chucoyos/webpack_demo/README.md

 # Webpack Demo

-This is a demo of using webpack from the webpack site tutorial.
 [link](https://webpack.js.org/guides/getting-started/)

+> Restaurant page from the Odin Project is a demonstration of webpack and JavaScript modules.